100mslive/100ms-docs/common/templates-and-roles.md

 ##### Video quality

-Quality of the video track to be published by the role.
-Currently, 5 video qualities `720p`, `480p`, `360p`, `240p` and `120p` are predefined and the user can select one of these values.
-This option will be visible only if the **Can share video** is enabled.

 Quality of the video track which is going to be published by the role.
-Currently, 4 video qualities `1080p`,`720p`, `480p`, `360p`, `240p` and `120p` are predefined and the user can select one out of these values.
+Currently, 4 video qualities `720p`, `480p`, `360p` and `240p` are predefined and the user can select one out of these values.
 This option will be visible only if the **Can share video** is enabled.

 ##### Screenshare quality